algosup/2024-2025-project-1-fpga-team-6/README.md

 ## Can we buy/recreate the console? 🎮🕹️👾

-Yes, you could be able to create your own Lilypad!
+Yes, you could be able to create your own LilyPad!
 You can even order one to our team.

-To know everything about the cost of a Lilypad, you can check this [link](https://docs.google.com/spreadsheets/d/1F-HxhJdpekoRyOHcomrwG5_U2OMouyGQa8QbSrjasqM/edit?usp=sharing).
+To know everything about the cost of a LilyPad, you can check this [link](https://docs.google.com/spreadsheets/d/1F-HxhJdpekoRyOHcomrwG5_U2OMouyGQa8QbSrjasqM/edit?usp=sharing).

+Also, you can check the [LilyPad Documentation](https://github.com/algosup/2024-2025-project-1-fpga-team-6/releases) to dive deeper into the subject!

 ## "FPGA"?
 How does this work? 💾